Mabarod1432/guessword.github.io/README.md

 # guessword.github.io
-A simple web based guess the word game
+A simple web based guess the word game, also its gnu licence beacouse i love it.